LHCO2020/homepage/README.md

 ### Summer Olympics

 Black boxes 2 and 3 will be opened at an event originally scheduled to be [hosted in Hamburg in July 2020](http://indico.desy.de/indico/e/anomaly2020).
-However, given the situation with COVID-19, this event will be virtual.
-We will announce the details soon.
+However, given the situation with COVID-19, this event was virtual.

 ## Publications

 We strongly encourage you to publish your original research methods using these datasets.
-We envision making a community comparison / summary paper at some point.
+We are currently compiling a community comparison / summary paper - please contact the organizers for details (anyone who participated in the Olympics has been invited to contribute).
 Here are papers published with the LHCO dataset.
 Please send links to your papers if you have used this dataset!
 Many more preliminary studies can be found in workshops listed above.

 - *Tag N' Train: A Technique to Train Improved Classifiers on Unlabeled Data*, Oz Amram and Cristina Mantilla Suarez, [hep-ph/2002.123760](https://arxiv.org/abs/2002.123760)